masakistan/kcollections/README.md

 ```

 ### Read Mapper and Assembler
-An example read mapping algorithm and assembler are provided using `kcollections` in `examples`.
+An example read mapping algorithm and assembler are provided using `kcollections` in the `applications` directory.

 ## Citation